Where to break the journey between Phnom Penh and Siem Reap in Cambodia

 Sisophon (Banteay Chhmar and Banteay Top temples)

-As an afterthought, if you have your own wheels or can find transport (we managed to find a car and willing driver in Banteay Chhmar), it is possible to keep heading north to Samraong and then east as far as Anlong Veng, the last stronghold of the Khmer Rouge and site of the grave of Pol Pot.
+Onward travel: if you have your own wheels or can find transport (we managed to find a car and a willing driver in Banteay Chhmar), it is possible to continue north to Samraong and then east as far as Anlong Veng, the last stronghold of the Khmer Rouge.
+Few tourists make it this far north but the town is worth visiting if you want to learn more about Cambodia’s recent dark history.
 From Anlong Veng there are a few daily buses to Siem Reap, which is only 2 hours away.

-And a final word of warning: make sure you get your Kampongs, Kompongs, Chams and Chhnangs all sorted before buying any bus tickets and remember, Kompong Thom is the capital of Kampong Thom Province.
-Got it?
-Good… enjoy!
+And a final word of warning: make sure you get your Kampongs and Kompongs, and Chams and Chhnangs all sorted before buying any bus tickets!